thenaveengautam/Weather-App/README.md

 ## 📜 License

-This project is open-source and available under the **MIT License**.
+This project is open-source and free to use.

+⭐ Don’t forget to star the repository if you like it!